pratikkadam22/Wonders-of-the-World-Web-App/README.md

 # Wonders-of-the-World-Web-App
-##### Developed and deployed using the Google Cloud Platform and the Python Flask framework.
-It utilizes the following Google Cloud’s Machine Learning APIs: Vision, Translate and Text-to-Speech
+##### Developed and deployed using the Google Cloud Platform.
+It uses the Python Flask framework and utilizes the following Google Cloud’s Machine Learning APIs: Vision, Translate and Text-to-Speech